AngeloKai/ml-for-web/README.md

     easier just go with the default.
 5. Because of this trend of industry, there is a much larger community of developers working on machine learning in python.
 Developers get much more support using the default option.

+<a name="myfootnote5">5</a>: The module loaded in the WebAssembly VM cannot instantiate a new
+    thread yet.
+But developers can create multiple [Web Workers](https://html.spec.whatwg.org/multipage/workers.html#workers) and load individual module inside it to run in multi-thread fashion.

+<a name="myfootnote6">6</a>: In machine learning research, performance can sometimes refer to
+    the accuracy of the models at achieving human-comparable result.
+In the context of this explainer, performance strictly refers to process speed.